 provide a report to the club soon after the Conference.

 The Zonta International Bylaws provide that a club may not be represented by proxy at more than two (2) consecutive conferences and a club may carry the proxy votes from no more than two (2) other clubs except that the total votes carried by one (1) club may not exceed five (5).

+Emergency Proxies.
+A club with a delegate, who is the sole member of a club attending conference, shall be entitled to an emergency proxy to be carried by another club, in the event that the delegate is unable to vote or otherwise participate in the conference.

 A majority of voting members registered at a Conference shall constitute a quorum.